Chrissie Hynde: Early career

 It was great, but my heart was breaking.
 I wanted to be in a band so bad.
 And to go to all the gigs, to see it so close up, to be living in it and not to have a band was devastating to me.
 When I left, I said, "Thanks a lot for lettin' me come along," and I went back and went weeping on the Underground throughout London.
 All the people I knew in town, they were all in bands.
 And there I was, like the real loser, you know?
 Really the loser.

 Hynde also spent a short time with punk band the Moors Murderers in 1978.
-Named after a pair of child-killers, the band consisted of future Visage front man Steve Strange on vocals, Vince Ely on drums, with Mark Ryan (a.k.a. the Kid) and Hynde on guitar.
-The band's name alone was enough to start controversy, and she soon distanced herself from the group, as noted in NME.
-Hynde said, "I'm not in the group, I only rehearsed with them".
-She stated that "Steve Strange and Soo Catwoman had the idea for the group, and asked me to help them out on guitar, which I did, even though I was getting my own group together and still am".
+Named after a pair of child-killers, the band consisted of future Visage front man Steve Strange on vocals, Vince Ely on drums, with Mark Ryan (a.k.a. the Kid), and Hynde on guitar.
+The band's name alone was enough to start controversy, and she soon distanced herself from the group.
+As noted in NME, Hynde said: "I'm not in the group, I only rehearsed with them."
+She stated: "Steve Strange and Soo Catwoman had the idea for the group, and asked me to help them out on guitar, which I did, even though I was getting my own group together and still am."

 The Pretenders

-In 1978, Hynde made a demo tape and gave it to Dave Hill, owner of the label Real Records.
+In 1978, Hynde made a demo tape and gave it to Dave Hill, owner of the Real Records label.
 Hill stepped in to manage her career, and began by paying off the back rent owed on her rehearsal room in Covent Garden, London.
 Hill also advised Hynde to take her time and get a band together.
-In the spring of 1978, Hynde met bass guitarist Pete Farndon and they selected a band consisting of James Honeyman-Scott (guitar, vocals, keyboards), and Martin Chambers (drums, vocals, percussion).
-The name "the Pretenders" was inspired by the Sam Cooke version of the Platters' 1955 R&B hit song "The Great Pretender".
+In the spring of 1978, Hynde met bass guitarist Pete Farndon and they selected a band consisting of James Honeyman-Scott (guitar, vocals, keyboards) and Martin Chambers (drums, vocals, percussion).
+The name "the Pretenders" was inspired by the Sam Cooke version of the Platters' 1955 R&B hit song "The Great Pretender."

-They recorded a demo tape (including "Precious", "The Wait" and a Kinks cover, "Stop Your Sobbing"), handed it to Hynde's friend Nick Lowe, produced a single ("Stop Your Sobbing"/"The Wait") and performed their first gig at a club in Paris.
-The single was released in January 1979 and hit No. 33 in the UK.
+They recorded a demo tape (including "Precious", "The Wait," and a Kinks cover, "Stop Your Sobbing"), handed it to Hynde's friend Nick Lowe, produced a single ("Stop Your Sobbing"/"The Wait"), and performed their first gig at a club in Paris.
+The single was released in January 1979 and hit no. 33 in the UK.
 A second single "Kid" followed to similar success in July 1979.
 In November 1979, the Pretenders released their first signature single "Brass in Pocket" in the UK, which hit UK number 1 on January 19, 1980, the same date as their eponymous first album.
 Both went on to similar chart success worldwide.